favna/ribbon/Docs/docs.md

 Pokémon FlavorCommand - Gets flavor text from a Pokémon
 Different forms are supported.
 Generally you want to write it all as 1 word with the form appended.
 For example `necrozmaduskmane` or `metagrossmega`
 Due to message limit size it fetches as many entries possible starting with generation 7 going downwards
+If you want to get the shiny sprite displayed add the `--shiny` at the end of the search
 **Aliases**: `flavors`, `dexdata`, `dexentries`, `dextext`, `dextex`, `dexter`

 **Returns**: <code>MessageEmbed</code> - Flavor texts for the pokemon